althomas19/algorithmic-trading/README.md

 # Algorithmic Trading
 Github Repo of everything related to my algorithmic trading indpendent study this semester

-Check out the summary paper for my research thus far.

 See the Strategy Writeups to see the effectiveness and notes about each of the implemented strategies.

+See the Final Paper Writeup for a proposal/overview of everything studied thus far.

 ### Implementation:
-In Progress: RSI / MACD
+In Progress: TWITTER TRADING! - Thesis contribution

-Completed: EMA, SMA, Bollinger Bands, Pairs Trading, RSI
+Completed: EMA, SMA, Bollinger Bands, Pairs Trading, RSI, RSI / MACD

 ### Running Code:
 `cd algorithmictrading/Implementation`